Combining DDD, CQRS, and Clean Architecture in Go

 Nothing really complicated here.
 That’s good!

-The second part that requires moving is the “algorithm” of calculating trainings balance after cancelation.
-In theory, we could put it to the Cancel() method, but IMO it would break the Single Responsibility Principle and CQS.
+The second part that needs to move is the “algorithm” for calculating the trainings balance after cancellation.
+In theory, we could put it in the Cancel() method, but in my opinion it would break the Single Responsibility Principle and CQS.
 And I like small functions.

-But where to put it?
+But where should we put it?
 Some object?
 A domain service?
-In some languages, like the one that starts with J and ends with ava, it would make sense.
+In some languages, like the one that starts with J and ends with ava, that would make sense.
 But in Go, it’s good enough to just create a simple function.

 package training